dcasota/vesxi-on-azure-scripts/README.md

   ![NoNetworkAdapterOnESXi7](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/NoNetworkAdapterESXi7.png)

 ## MS Windows client with installed Powershell

-   This lab uses MS Powershell, Azure Powershell, Azure CLI, ESXi Customizer and VMware PowerCLI Systembuilder functionalities.
+   This lab uses
+   - MS Powershell, Azure Powershell, Azure CLI
+   - VMware PowerCLI
+   - ESXi Customizer

    To make it run on eg. Windows 10, download ```prepare-disk-ventoy.sh``` and ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1```.
 Use Notepad++ and Powershell ISE to modify params inside the scripts.

 ## Azure GenV2 image with VMware Photon OS
    The step-by-step-guide in https://github.com/dcasota/azure-scripts#photon-os-on-azure---scripts explains how to upload Photon OS on Azure and store it as a GenV2 image.